 The Italian name for it is another fancy-sounding word, besciamella.

 Traditional béchamel, as fancy as it sounds, is actually a basic white sauce made with just 3 ingredients - butter, flour and milk.

 Many béchamel recipes often call for salt and pepper as well.

-Of course, we’re changing tradition up here by going not only vegan, but also gluten-free with this béchamel recipe.
+In this béchamel recipe, we’re changing up tradition by going not only dairy-free, but also gluten-free.

-How to make this vegan béchamel sauce with lemon
+How to make vegan béchamel with oat milk - step by step

 Melt vegan butter in a saucepan over medium heat.